This nutrient packed spinach blueberry salad takes only 10 minutes to make and that includes the homemade candied cashews!

 - Add spinach to a medium sized bowl or plate.

-- Top spinach with red onion, blueberries, candied cashews and cottage cheese.
+- Top spinach with red onion, blueberries, cottage cheese and a handful of the candied cashews.

 I recommend adding a source of carbohydrate if making this into a meal.